mjlab.actuator#

 Control signal tensor of shape (num_envs, num_actuators).

-- class mjlab.actuator.XmlMotorActuatorCfg[source]#
+- class mjlab.actuator.XmlActuatorCfg[source]#

-Wrap existing XML-defined <motor> actuators.
+Wrap existing XML-defined actuators.

-- build(entity: Entity, target_ids: list[int], target_names: list[str]) XmlMuscleActuator[source]#
+- build(entity: Entity, target_ids: list[int], target_names: list[str]) XmlActuator[source]#

 Build actuator instance.